woodstone121/DeepCore/_posts/2017-04-11-Measuring_Performance_part1.md

 Before computing the **Jaccard index**, we'll switch from using the precise object markings to using a box circumcscibing the object because this gives better results.

 ![alt text][sized_predictions_jacc]
-From looking at these images, it looks like a *Jaccard index* over 0.45 is a good detection.
+From looking at these images, it looks like a **Jaccard index** over 0.45 is a good detection.
+A number below that is a sign that the box is too big or too small.
+We can use a Jaccard cutoff instead of a proportion cutoff.

 #### Multiple Detections